Gozo Phoenician shipwreck: Description

 The shipwreck is 12 by 5 m.
 Archaeological artifacts are buried under up to 1.8 m of sediment.
 The ship remains and its upper layer of cargo lay exposed 1 m above a relatively flat seabed of coarse sand; it consists of quern-stones and earthenware containers used to transport wine, olive oil, and other consumables.
 Quern-stones, used to grind grains, were stored at both ends of the ship; they were discovered in pristine condition, indicating that they were never used and were destined for trade.
 Studies show that the grinding stones were made from volcanic rock sourced in Pantelleria in Sicily.
 The wreck site is very well-preserved, save for some minor damage caused by local fishermen's bottom-fishing techniques.

 Cargo and artifacts

 Digital mapping and high resolution imaging of the site and of the visible artifacts was done in 2014 by an international team of scientists.
-The survey was performed using a manned submarine that was deployed to produce a 3D photogrammetric image, which helped identify at least seven types of ceramic vessels.
+The survey was performed using a crewed submarine that was deployed to produce a 3D photogrammetric image, which helped identify at least seven types of ceramic vessels.
 In 2016–2017, exploration of the wreckage resulted in the recovery of 12 objects, including uniquely shaped urns that appear to have been made on the island of Gozo.
 Divers supervised by maritime archeologists from the Department of Classics and Archaeology at the University of Malta also recovered six intact ceramic objects numerous ceramic shards, among which were Tyrrhenian-style amphorae typical of Italy and western Sicily.